zyx/manual/Building.md

 ## Building Rack plugins

-Be sure to check out and build the version of Rack you wish to build your plugins against.

-It is recommended to download plugins to Rack's `plugins/` directory, e.g.

-	cd plugins
+Plugins can be built in two ways:
+- [Build Rack from source](#building-rack) and build plugins in the `plugins/` directory.
+- Download a build of Rack and the Rack SDK, and build plugins anywhere you like.

+Download or clone the plugin source code, e.g.

 	git clone https://github.com/VCVRack/Fundamental.git

 Clone the git repo's submodules.